Subscribe to celebrate curiosity! Click Here!

 Did you really hold an owl?
 And a SPIDER?

-I sure did as part of my research!
+I sure did!
+It was all part of my research!
 You can read about how I met Quincy and Alexandria who are both owls here!

 Can you come to my school?